Dopamine – Adon Health Skip to content

 • Overconsumption of digital stimuli (e.g., social media, pornography - overstimulation of the reward system)

-• Tyrosine deficiency (amino acid precursor of dopamine)
+• Lack of tyrosine (amino acid precursor to dopamine)

-• Intestinal problems , since dopamine precursors are also produced there.
+• Intestinal problems, as dopamine precursors are also formed there

 • Protein-rich diet with tyrosine and phenylalanine (e.g., eggs, poultry, lentils)